bataB95/Fake-News-Challenge/README.md

 INTUITION:
 When we read texts with similar topic, the regions that represent the corresponding concepts light up.
 Presumably, the more related two texts are, the more similar the firing patterns are.
+When one concept is invoke, the activation spreads to the nearby concepts.
 When we read on, the level of activity of the previous concept decays unless something triggers it again.